Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Data-and-the-World---T1-25_BDSDF101/README.md

 the course effectively.
 Let’s begin by strengthening your most valuable resource — your mindset.

-✅ Meet Your Instructor
+✅ <b> Meet Your Instructor </b>

-Dr. Anita Ramachandran is a Professor of Computer Science.
-She holds a Btech in EEE from NIT Calicut, a Master's in Telecom & Software Engineering from Illinois Institute of Technology, Chicago and a PhD in the intersection of IoT, machine learning and networking technologies from BITS Pilani.
+<b> Dr. Anita Ramachandran </b> is a Professor of Computer Science.
+She holds a Btech in EEE from NIT Calicut, a Master's in Telecom & Software Engineering
+from Illinois Institute of Technology, Chicago and a PhD in the intersection of IoT, machine learning and networking technologies from BITS Pilani.
 She has over 24 years of work experience, with 14 years in the software industry and the remaining with BITS Pilani.